zhujingyang520/vlsi_project/README.md

 - `find`: find the specified files or directories under a specified location
 - `grep`: find the specified pattern in the contents of files
 - `tar`: compress or un-compress of files into or from an archive
+- `histroy`: check the command line history you have used before

 There is a more detailed explanation called `linux_command.pdf` under the `document` directory.
 You can find more detailed information there if you